BlazeyCrazey/troll-button/README.md

 # troll-button
 A HTML Page that has a button that when clicked downloads a youareanidiot style exe

-# ONLY WORKS ON WINDOW
+# ONLY WORKS ON WINDOWS